Chris-ops4573/Scraper-AI/README.md

 - Return the top 3 most relevant code snippets.
 - Display them as clickable options.
 - Click on any option, and VS Code will jump directly to the exact file and line in your project.

+### 🤖 3.
+AI assistant - Scraper chat
+- The AI chatbots interface is loaded and ready to use as soon as you download the extension in the bottom left corner under the timeline and outline section.

 ---